 Research questions

 Our literature survey highlights the view that vocabulary size and speaking study results, when taken together, are far from conclusive and that little is known about the extent to which academic vocabulary size and speaking in genuine academic contexts relate.
 Moreover, evidence from recent studies (e.g., Noreillie et al., 2020; Author, 2020) profiling spoken output information remains scarce in terms of academic use in an academic context.
 A further issue relates to participant levels; since most vocabulary-speaking studies report participants with higher proficiency levels (e.g., de Jong & Mora, 2019; Miralpeix & Muñoz, 2018; Author, 2020), it is unclear whether findings from previous studies applied to participants of intermediate level.
-Therefore, the current study aims to respond to these concerns by contributing to discussions related to vocabulary-speaking, investigating an academic context and focusing on intermediate learners.
+Therefore, the current study aims to respond to these concerns by contributing to discussions related to vocabulary-speaking, investigating an academic context, and focusing on intermediate learners.
 Accordingly, the present study asks the following research questions:

 1. Can vocabulary size predict L2 speaking fluency in an academic context?

-2. Can vocabulary size predict vocabulary use, range-based diversity and frequency-based sophistication, of L2 speaking in an academic context?
+2. Can vocabulary size predict vocabulary use, range-based diversity, and frequency-based sophistication, of L2 speaking in an academic context?

 3. Method